RagadZiyada/Project/README.md

 | `article_features` | 104,547 | One row per article with all article-level features |
 | `customer_article_interactions` | 28,813,419 | Full interaction table joining all three datasets |
 | `recommendation_dataset` | 28,813,419 | Final modeling dataset with all features joined |

 ---

+## Challenges and Design Decisions

+**Handling 31 million rows without crying** — processing 3.25 GB of transaction data required running everything on Azure Databricks with Spark.
+A local machine was considered and immediately rejected.

+**Duplicate transactions** — nearly 3 million rows were duplicates.
+We removed them.
+They will not be missed.

+**Missing customer demographics** — ~65% of customers had no FN/Active flag recorded.
+Rather than dropping these customers entirely (which would gut the dataset), we filled nulls with 0 and documented the assumption.
+Losing 65% of your customers before even training a model felt like a bad start.

+**Normalized prices** — the price column contains normalized values rather than real currency amounts.
+We kept them as-is since the relative values still capture price sensitivity, and reverse-engineering the original currency felt like a problem for someone else.

+**Feature selection deferred to Phase 2** — we engineered 31 features and kept all of them.
+Dropping features without a model to evaluate importance felt like throwing away ingredients before tasting the food.

+**Window functions without partitions** — Spark warned us about unpartitioned window operations during popularity ranking.
+We acknowledged the warning, documented it, and moved on like the deadline-aware engineers we are.

+---